lucrnz/site/content/blog/20220928-hello-world.md

 title = "Hello World: The suffering of modern web development" date = 2022-09-28 description = "My experience building this site and how modern web development is"

+[extra]
+long_description = "Article describing my experience building a website as a single-page-application, including reflection on technologies like Svelte, TypeScript and Express"
 +++

 > Update: You can view the source code for the website version referenced here: [www-old](https://github.com/lucrnz/www-old)